What to do if…

 - You do not need to decide today whether to switch password managers.

-- You do not need to change every password immediately — focus on securing the password manager and the most sensitive accounts first.
+- You do not need to change every saved password immediately; secure the password manager, email, and most sensitive accounts first.

-- You do not need to factory-reset devices unless there are strong signs of compromise and simpler steps fail.
+- You do not need to factory-reset devices unless there are stronger signs of compromise and simpler steps have not made the situation safe.

 Important reassurance